Robotics-BUT/BPC-PRP/src/2_labs/text/7_lab.md

   - Inside the `src` and `include` directories, create a new folder named `loops`.
   - In this folder, create two files: `line_loop.cpp` and `line_loop.hpp`.
   - These files will define a ROS 2 node that implements a periodic control loop using a timer callback (e.g., `line_loop_timer_callback()`).
-  -  The loop should regularly read the estimated line position, compute the control action and send appropriate speed commands to the robot's motors.
+  - The loop should regularly read the estimated line position, compute the control action, and send appropriate speed commands to the robot's motors.
 2) Implement **Bang-Bang Line Control** based on the guidelines provided in the lab description.
 3) Experiment with different threshold values and observe how the robot behaves and analyze the **advantages and limitations** of Bang-Bang control.